Srinivasan Muralidhar: Housing rights and urban planning

 In Sudama Singh v.
-Government of Delhi (2010) which dealt with resettlement of jhuggi (hutments) inhabitants, he was a part of the Division Bench which held that the decision of the government that jhuggi (hutments) inhabitants "are on the 'Right of Way' and are, therefore, not entitled to relocation" as "illegal and unconstitutional".
-The Court further directed that the "State agencies will ensure that basic civic amenities, consistent with the rights to life and dignity of each of the citizens in the jhuggies, are available at the site of relocation".
-Similarly, in Ajay Maken & Ors. vs Union Of India (2019), a PIL which dealt with the forced eviction of 5,000 jhuggi (hutments) dwellers in 2015, he authored the judgment on behalf of the Division Bench which held that "a Court approached by persons complaining against forced eviction" should not view them as "encroachers" and illegal occupants of land, but rather to "require the agencies to first determine if the dwellers are eligible for rehabilitation in terms of the extant law and policy.
+Government of Delhi (2010), which dealt with resettlement of jhuggi (hutments) inhabitants, he was a constituent of the division bench which held that the decision of the government that jhuggi (hutments) inhabitants "are on the 'right of way' and are, therefore, not entitled to relocation" as illegal and unconstitutional.
+The Court further directed that the "state agencies will ensure that basic civic amenities, consistent with the rights to life and dignity of each of the citizens in the jhuggies, are available at the site of relocation".
+Similarly, in Ajay Maken & Ors. vs Union Of India (2019), a PIL which dealt with the forced eviction of 5,000 jhuggi (hutments) dwellers in 2015, he authored the judgment on behalf of the division bench which held that "a Court approached by persons complaining against forced eviction" should not view them as "encroachers" and illegal occupants of land, but rather to "require the agencies to first determine if the dwellers are eligible for rehabilitation in terms of the extant law and policy.
 Forced eviction of jhuggi dwellers, unannounced, in co-ordination with the other agencies, and without compliance with the above steps, would be contrary to the law".
 It was also held that "the right to housing is a bundle of rights not limited to a bare shelter over one's head.
 It includes the right to livelihood, right to health, right to education and right to food, including right to clean drinking water, sewerage and transport facilities."
 The Court further acknowledged that "the right to adequate housing is a right to access several facets that preserve the capability of a person to enjoy the freedom to live in the city.
 They recognise such persons as rights bearers whose full panoply of constitutional guarantees require recognition, protection and enforcement."